 What telecom carriers serve the Dayton market?

 Dayton has solid carrier options — AT&T, Spectrum Business, Windstream, and regional fiber providers cover most commercial corridors.
-The I-675 tech corridor south of the city and the Austin Landing development in Miamisburg have seen recent fiber investment.
-We're carrier-neutral, selecting the best available solution for each location.
-For Wright-Patterson contractor facilities, we're experienced with the security requirements that affect carrier selection and circuit design.
+The I-675 tech corridor south of the city and the Austin Landing development in Miamisburg have seen recent fiber investment. we are carrier-neutral, selecting the best available solution for each location.
+For Wright-Patterson contractor facilities, we are experienced with the security requirements that affect carrier selection and circuit design.

 Can you support manufacturing operations in the Dayton region?

-Dayton's manufacturing heritage is deep — the area has been a center of automotive, aerospace, and advanced manufacturing for over a century.
-We support Dayton manufacturers with industrial network infrastructure, OT/IT segmentation, and the reliable WAN connectivity that multi-plant operations require.
-For manufacturers in the Honda supplier ecosystem or the defense contractor base, we understand the specific reliability and security requirements your customers impose on you.
+Dayton's manufacturing heritage is deep — the area has been a center of automotive, aerospace, and advanced manufacturing for over a century. we support Dayton manufacturers with industrial network infrastructure, OT/IT segmentation, and the reliable WAN connectivity that multi-plant operations require.
+For manufacturers in the Honda supplier network or the defense contractor base, I understand the specific reliability and security requirements your customers impose on you.

 What does the Dayton startup and tech community need from a telecom provider?